 The campaign supports national professional societies, associations and patient groups in public health and health care to implement nutritional risk screening and optimal nutritional care in their country.
 The European Nutrition for Health Alliance (ENHA) provides structure, coordinates, inspires and facilitates.

 ENHA has appointed a Steering Committee from its membership to lead the initiative through strategic guidance and engagement with partners at national level.
-The Steering Committee is made up of representatives from ESPEN, EUGMS, HOPE, EFAD, EGAN and MNI.
+The Steering Committee is made up of representatives from ESPEN, EUGMS, EFAD, EGAN.

 Why was the campaign launched?